 Taking the right measures from the day you purchase the furniture is the way to go.
-Stopping it from getting damp and routinely cleaning your garden furniture is essential.
+Applying a protective finish, stopping it from getting too damp and routinely cleaning your garden furniture is essential.

 You need to start by soaking a clean, soft cloth or your soft bristle brush in a solution made of 3 parts warm water and 1 part washing up liquid.
-Wring the solution from the cloth until almost dry and then wipe the surface of the furniture to remove all the mould from it.
+Wring the solution from the cloth until almost dry and then wipe the surface of the furniture to remove the fresh mould growth from it.

 Only clean a small area at a time and immediately follow this up by wiping the area you've cleaned with another cloth soaked in just warm water as this will stop the washing up liquid from discolouring the timber.

-Clean any mould that has grown into the wood under the finish by gently scrubbing the affected area with a solution made of 5 parts water and 1 part household bleach.
+If the staining as a little deeper/more stubborn and has grown into the wood/under the finish, start by gently scrubbing the affected area with a solution made of 5 parts water and 1 part household bleach.

 If you can, leave the cleaned furniture out in the sun for a few hours as this'll help with the natural oxidation process and helps to eliminate the source of mould/mildew.

 Check the weather before proceeding with this task as you need to ensure that the day is clear, with very little humidity in the air...
 You want to eliminate mould, not encourage it to grow, so the furniture needs to dry.